normantan1/nft-floor-discord-notifier/README.md

 # HOW TO USE BOT - COMMANDS

-# To greet bot:
+To greet bot:

-!hello
+!hello <br />

 To monitor collections:

 !add {slug} {price target}

 e.g. !add hapeprime 1

 To remove monitored collections: